mogobiz/mogobiz-docs/user/_posts/2016-01-01-storeManagement-presentation.md

 The user can see its profile's details\\
 or\\
 The user can choose to disconnect from the far top right drop down menu by clicking on **Disconnect**, at any time.\\
-Example of a user’s profile details (see the Users section to know how to create a user profile) :
+Example of a user's profile details (see the Users section to know how to create a user profile) :

 <img src="{{ site.baseurl }}/images/storeManagement/presentation/3.png"/>
 `Idem, peut on mettre un autre user que moi?`\\
-Click on **Close** to close the user’s profile screen and go back to the Store management screen\\
+Click on **Close** to close the user's profile screen and go back to the Store management screen\\
 Or\\
 Click on **Change Password** to reset your password